 \subsection{Data description}

-The data used in the study is extracted from the European soccer database (ESD), publicly available in the Kaggle website (link: \url{https://www.kaggle.com/hugomathien/soccer}).
-We use men's English Premier League (EPL) data from eight seasons (2008/09 to 2015/16).
+The data used in the study is extracted from the European soccer database (ESD), publicly available in Kaggle.
+We use English Premier League (EPL) data from eight seasons (2008/09 to 2015/16).
 Every season, 20 teams participate in the EPL on a home-and-away basis.
-Thus, each team plays a total of 38 matches every season.
-However, the bottom three teams are relegated to the lower division every season, while the top three teams of the lower division get promoted to the EPL for the next season.
-Keeping this in mind, throughout our analysis, we focus on the ten teams which managed to stay in the top division in all of the aforementioned eight seasons.
-Although each such team played $38\times 8=304$ matches in this period, we restrict ourselves to the matches for which complete information (about the teams as well as all the players) were available in the database.
+The bottom three teams are relegated to the lower division, while the top three teams of the lower division get promoted to the EPL for the next season.
+Keeping this in mind, we restrict to the ten teams which played in the top division in all of the aforementioned eight seasons.
+Although each such team played $38\times 8=304$ matches in this period, we only consider the matches for which complete information (about the teams and all players) were available in the database.
 These details, along with the summary of the results for the ten teams are presented in \Cref{tab:teamnames}.
-It is important to mention that in our application, we first use the data until the 2014/15 season as the training set to develop the best possible model, whereas the last season is kept as the test set.
+Note that the data until 2014/15 are used as the training set to develop the best model, and the last season is kept as test set.
 This provides 38 matches in the testing period for each team.
-While evaluating the effectiveness of the optimization strategy for these matches, we recursively update the training period to utilize the most recent information in every step.
-One must note that other approaches in terms of the train-test split have also been explored, and the conclusions broadly remain the same.
+We also explored other ways of train-test split, and the conclusions broadly remain the same.